Let's just say this huge gator didn't like to eat slowly.

 Taxidermist Ken Owens saw something he'd never seen before when he cut into the stomach of the current world record alligator, caught in August of 2014 on the Alabama River.

-“I always thought that once an alligator killed something that it ate it a piece at a time,” said Owens.
+"I always thought that once an alligator killed something that it ate it a piece at a time," Owens said.

-Most of the deer’s hair had deteriorated, but the meat on its body and its hooves were still intact.
-Owens estimates the doe was three years old.
+Most of the deer's hair had deteriorated, but the meat on its body and its hooves were still intact.
+Owens estimates the doe was 3 years old.

 "I can't imagine how it got ahold of that adult deer and ate it in one piece like that.
 It's unbelievable," Owens said.